robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 4 rows in set (0.00 sec)
 ```

-#### Time to add "n" records
+#### Time to INSERT "n" records

-Here we do the comparative experiment for record insertion into mysql and mongodb.
+In this experiment, we do the comparative analysis for record insertion into mysql and mongodb.
 In order to see a better trend of how they work with various volumns, I choose a series of numbers from 100 to 1 million.
 For each experiment, we clear the whole database and only insert those number of records.